HW-PlayersPatch/Development/Props/Taiidan_Changes_Prop.md

 * **Weapon turret can now turn:** `[0, 0] => [-45, 45]` (*`tai_repairgunheal.wepn`*) Now matches Kushan repair vette behavior.
 * **Removed nonsensical firing cone range:** `80 -> 0` (*`tai_repairgunheal.wepn`*)
 ### Multigun Corvettes
 *Outclassed by light vettes on all fronts, multiguns should come into the fore with the light vette nerf (below).
-However, even when uncontested in fighter sniping, the speed and especially agility of multiguns leaves a lot to be desired, especially considering their target unit class.*
+However, even when uncontested in fighter sniping, the speed and especially agility of multiguns leaves a lot to be desired, especially considering their target unit class.
+The main cause of unreliability for multiguns is *time spent not firing*, which is influenced by many factors - these changes aim to up the amount of time multiguns actually spend firing at the enemy.*
 * **Max speed up:** `275 => 290 (+6%)`
 * **Max rotation speed up a lot:** `97 => 170 (+75%)` Contrast to gunships: `163`.
-Multiguns need to turn to face their targets due to their attack script (stationary pivot vs circling)
+Multiguns need to turn to face their targets due to their attack script (strafe + pivot vs circling)
 * **Rotation accel time down:** `1.65 => 0.65 (-61%)` Contrast to gunships: `0.6`
 * **Rotation brake time down:** `0.825 => 0.4 (-51%)`
 ### Resource Collectors